gwenwindflower/tbd/README.md

 _**Disclaimer**: This project is not affiliated with dbt Labs in any way.
 It is a personal project and is not officially supported by dbt Labs.
 I work at dbt Labs, but I develop this project in my own time._

+tbd quickly generates code for new and existing dbt projects with a variety of features:

+- generates dbt sources and staging models from your raw schemas' metadata
+- scaffolds out a complete dbt project (_optional_)
+- saves connection details as dbt profiles for future use (_optional_)
+- uses Groq to infer documentation and tests for your sources (_optional_)

+It's designed to be super fast and easy to use with a friendly TUI that fast forwards to writing meaningful dbt models as quickly as possible.

+It's the **easy button** for dbt.

 ## Supported warehouses

 - [x] BigQuery